 How TechAhead can help develop apps with facial recognition capabilities

 ImageNet is a large database of 14 million images for visual object recognition software research.
-Point to be noted here is that facial recognition is nothing but a special case of object recognition.
+The point to be noted here is that facial recognition is nothing but a special case of object recognition.

 Demand for facial recognition in applications is going up because it is an effective way of ensuring system security, user safety as well as user engagement.
 There are different approaches to identifying a human face, like 2D/3D recognition, color- or texture-based face search, search by motion, thermal imaging, etc.